DefangLabs/defang-docs/blog/2024-03-28-slackbot-sample.md

 ---
 slug: slackbot-sample
-title: Deploy a go-powered slackbot with Defang
+title: Deploy a Go-powered slackbot with Defang
 tags: [Cloud, NoDevOps, BYOC, AWS ECS, defang compose up, Slack API]
 author: Raphaël Titsworth-Morin
 ---

-# Deploy a simple Slack bot

 Hey folks!
 Today, I'm going to share one of our code samples that will show you how to deploy a simple Slack bot.
 If you're looking to connect a cloud service to Slack to publish status updates, or something else like that, this should help you get started.
 We'll walk through a step-by-step process of writing a Go program using the [github.com/slack-go/slack](github.com/slack-go/slack) library to interact with the Slack API and easily deploy it using Defang.